RajguruDs/Employee-Turnover-Analysis-using-Machine-Learning/README.md

 ---

+🎯 Business Use Case
+The project aims to:
+- Predict employee attrition.
+- Analyze patterns among employees who left.
+- Recommend actionable insights to HR based on data trends.

 ## 📊 Problem Statement

 High employee turnover is costly and disruptive.
 Companies struggle to understand **why employees leave** and **how to retain them**.
 This project addresses: